Liz Truss holds back-to-back farewell parties at Chequers

 Ms Truss survived just 45 days in No 10

-Liz Truss is holding a series of parties at Chequers, the prime minister’s countryside residence, this weekend in a bid farewell to ministers and staff who supported her fleeting premiership.
+Liz Truss is holding a series of parties at Chequers, the prime minister’s countryside residence, this weekend to bid farewell to ministers and staff who supported her fleeting premiership.

-Announcing her decision at the Downing Street lecturn on Thursday afternoon, the outgoing PM confirmed there will be another leadership election to be completed within the week.
+Announcing her decision at the Downing Street lectern on Thursday afternoon, the outgoing PM confirmed there would be another leadership election to be completed within the week.

 Ms Truss held a party for ministers last night, and will host a second shindig tonight to thank her close aides, reports The Sunday Times.

-The bill for any private entertainment or party business held at Chequers is footed by the PM.
+The bill for any private event or party held at Chequers is footed by the PM.

-Ms Truss’s farewell gatherings follow a series of events held by her predecessor Boris Johnson at the Buckinghamshire manor over his summer as caretaker prime minister.
+Ms Truss’s farewell gatherings follow a series of events held by her predecessor Boris Johnson at the Buckinghamshire manor during his summer as caretaker prime minister.

-The Liberal Democrat leader, Ed Davey, also said she should turn down the allowance.
+The Liberal Democrat leader, Sir Ed Davey, also said she should turn down the allowance.

 Register for free to continue reading